-- Secondary before 7:40 a.m. - Elementary before 8:50 a.m.
+- Elementary before 8:50 a.m.

-If an absence is not reported, contact will be made to the parent(s)/guardian(s) provided phone numbers with notification of the student absence.
+If an absence is not reported, contact will be made with the parent(s)/guardian(s) provided phone numbers with notification of the student absence.
 This is to ensure that every student is accounted for and for the safety of all students.